 Personal data is any data with which you can be personally identified.
-With regard to the terminology used, such as "processing" or "controller", we refer to the definitions in Article 4 of the General Data Protection Regulation (DSGVO).
+With regard to the terms used, such as "processing" or "controller", we refer to the definitions in Art.
+4 of the General Data Protection Regulation (DSGVO).

-We cannot assume any liability for external links to third-party content
+We cannot accept any liability for external links to third-party content.

-Provider of the application/ this website and responsible under data protection law, is:
+Provider of the application/ this website and responsible for data protection is:

-l3montree UG (limited liability).
-Managing director: Tim Bastin & Sebastian Kawelke In the Grächt 27 53127 Bonn
+l3montree UG (haftungsbeschränkt).
+Managing directors: Tim Bastin & Sebastian Kawelke Professor-Neu-Allee 1, 53225 Bonn

 You can reach our data protection officer at the following e-mail address: firstname.lastname@example.org

 General information on the collection of personal data when visiting our online offer

 When you visit our website, data is inevitably collected that has to be stored or processed in order to be able to show you this website.

 As a matter of principle, all data that is no longer necessary for the fulfilment of our tasks is deleted at regular intervals.